 Master Schedule Smoothing

-Smoothing is set up in an employee’s Master Schedule using Attendance Codes to top up their hours to a set number of hours in each pay cycle.
-Hours can be banked or taken to balance paid hours within a pay cycle, so the pay periods are always equal.
+Smoothing is set up in an employee’s Master Schedule to average the number of hours in each pay cycle when one pay cycle has more hours than the other.
+This is done by topping up the hours for one pay period and reducing the hours in the next pay period using Attendance Codes.
+Hours may be banked or taken from a bank to balance paid hours so the pay periods hours are always equal.

 Setup Considerations:

-If the client's payroll supports negative values, then use the three codes.
-If it does not, then they will have to adjust the hours manually using two codes (Taken and Earned codes) to simplify the process.
+Check If the client's payroll supports negative values, then use the three codes.
+If it does not, they will have to adjust the hours manually using two codes (a "Taken" and and "Earned" code) to simplify the process.

 The paid code should be added to the payroll file.